ThorNicolai/System_Administration_Project/assignment02/appservers_english.md

  - Easily create the test environment with backend
 	 -  Drupal for LAMP
 	 - Open source ASP.NET application for WISA
+	 - **_Drupal and the other thing are our backends.
+These run on PHP and on ASP.NET respectively.
+This doesn't mean much more than that the websites are managed and designed with these applications._**
- - Reproducible and automatic installationproces of test environmen
+ - Reproducible and automatic installationproces of test environment
  -  Reusability
 	 - Scripts useable on different environments:
 	 - On the VM and on a public/private cloud platform